goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

 =======

 zopeproject is written and maintained by Philipp von Weitershausen.
-It was inspired by the similar grokproject tool from the same author.
+It was inspired by the similar grokproject_ tool from the same author.

 James Gardner, Martijn Faassen, Jan-Wijbrand Kolman and others gave valuable feedback on the early prototype presented at EuroPython 2007.

 Michael Bernstein gave valuable feedback and made many suggestions for improvements.

+zopeproject is distributed under the `Zope Public License, v2.1`_.
+Copyright (c) by Zope Corporation and Contributors.

 .. _virtual-python: http://peak.telecommunity.com/DevCenter/EasyInstall#creating-a-virtual-python